covermymeds/puppet-pgbouncer/README.md

 ```

 #####`auth_list`
-An array of auth values (user/password pairs).
+An array of hash values (user/password pairs).
-This array is written to /var/lib/postgresql/pgbouncer.auth line by line.
+This array is written to /var/lib/postgresql/pgbouncer.aut

 Array entry format in hieradata: